nanoc/nanoc.app/content/install.md

 Installing Ruby
 ---------------

 nanoc is written in [Ruby](http://ruby-lang.org/), so you will need to install a Ruby interpreter.
-Ruby 1.8.6 and up, including Ruby 1.9, is supported.
-You can even use one of the alternative Ruby implementations ([JRuby](http://jruby.org/), [Rubinius](http://rubini.us/), …) if you want to do so.
+Ruby 1.8.6 up to Ruby 2.1 are supported.
+You can also use alternative Ruby implementations such as [JRuby](http://jruby.org/) and [Rubinius](http://rubini.us/) if you want to do so.

 Ruby may already be installed on your system.
 To check, open a terminal window and type <kbd>ruby \--version</kbd>.
 If you get “command not found”, Ruby is not yet installed.
 Otherwise, you will see which version of Ruby you have.
 For example, Ruby 1.8.7 will show something like this: